Abdou Labo: Political career

+Trafficking

 Labo's wife was arrested in June 2014 in connection with an investigation into the trafficking of infants from "baby factories" in Nigeria, where the children were born to captive girls and then sold.
 Labo denied being involved with the illegal network, but he was also arrested in August 2014.
 He was promptly dismissed from the government on 25 August 2014 and replaced by Maidagi Allambeye, another member of the CDS.